What To Do If You Are in an Accident

 Remember, in most instances, you have three years in which to file a lawsuit for damages.

-If you have questions about what to do if you are in an accident, contact the Cambridge law firm of Clark, Hunt, Ahern & Embry.
+If you have questions about what to do if you are in an accident, contact the Cambridge law firm of Gregg, Hunt, Ahern & Embry.
 Call 617-494-1920.
 We undertake injury cases on a contingency basis, charging no fee until we recover damages on your behalf.